 Overall the report shows good returns from increased physiotherapy in three key areas and is a useful support in our advocacy work, demonstrating the cost effectiveness of targeted investment in physiotherapy treatments.

 With COVID-19 impacting the work of physiotherapists, the report informed PNZ’s positioning statement written for Government on the essential value of Physiotherapy for New Zealand.
-This advocates for increased funding of physiotherapy through and beyond the COVID-19 alert levels and was sent to decision makers along with a public media release in June 2020.
+This advocates for increased funding of physiotherapy through and beyond COVID-19 and was sent to decision makers and media in June 2020.

 We believe that improving funding for physiotherapy in primary care will help improve health outcomes for New Zealanders living with non communicable diseases such as osteoarthritis where national and international evidence shows physiotherapy led treatments are effective and efficient use of health funds.
 Such funding must include targeted funding to help address Māori health outcomes.